-The Mormon pioneers valued hard work (“Industry” is the state motto); they chose the industrious honeybee as their state insect, and the Beehive State as their nickname.
-Utah even has an official state cooking pot that reflects their pioneer beginnings: the Dutch oven.
+The Mormon pioneers valued hard work (“Industry” is the state motto); they chose the industrious honeybee as their state insect and the Beehive State as their nickname.
+Utah even has an official state cooking pot that reflects its pioneer beginnings: the Dutch oven.

 The Mormon church still influences life in Utah, although the state has become much more secular.
 Only about 55 percent of the populace now identifies as Mormon, and an influx of immigrants has given the state a more diverse flavor.
 It is a rapidly growing population; the current 3.2 million people is about a 30 percent increase since 2000.
 Utah also has the highest birth rate and the youngest population in the country.

 If Utah is known as the stronghold of Mormon culture, it is also famous for having some of the most spectacular landscapes in the world.
 Southeastern Utah is part of the Colorado Plateau: a landscape of deep canyons and rivers such as the Green and Colorado, the San Juan, Virgin, and Dolores, and landforms such as mesas, buttes, hoodoos, goblins, natural bridges, arches, goosenecks.